Suloch/virtualSatoshi/README.md

 ## Plan  (¬‿¬ )
 1. Create a virtual machine with minimal instrustion set(for sake of simplicity) to emulate pikachu.
-Of course, it is a pikachu, that's why it will on base 3(because they can understand 3 words) number system rather 2.
+Of course, it is a pikachu, that's why it will on base 3 number system(because they can understand 3 words) rather than 2.

 2. Create an assembly syntax for the emulated pikachu